Payment of Wages: Kentucky

 Author: Vicki M. Lambert, The Payroll Advisor

-- Kentucky employers may pay employees in cash, by check or direct deposit, so long as certain requirements are met.
+- Kentucky employers may pay employees in cash or by check, direct deposit or paycard so long as certain requirements are met.
 See Wage Payment Methods.

 - Employees must be paid at least semimonthly, no later than 18 days after the end of each pay period.
 Penalties are imposed for noncompliance.
 See Pay Frequency.